Stool bleeding Treatment in Lahore | Causes –

 Peptic ulcers: An open sore in the lining of the duodenum or stomach, the upper end of the small intestine.
 Some peptic ulcers are caused by infection with a bacterium named as Helicobacter pylori.
 High dose or Long-term use of anti-inflammatory drugs such as naproxen, ibuprofen, and aspirin can also cause ulcers.

 Polyps or cancer: Polyps are benign growths which can bleed, grow and become cancerous.
-Colorectal cancer is the fourth most common cancer in the United States.
 It often causes bleeding that is not visible to the naked eye.

 Esophageal problems: Varicose veins of the esophagus or tears can lead to severe blood loss.